 However, not everyone has access to a public utility or is lucky enough to live in an area free of frequent power outages.
 Additionally, a small but determined number of consumers prefer to remain off-the-grid even when tie-in to a local utility is available.
 Here’s a closer look at some of the most common reasons to opt for a battery bank for a residential solar PV system:

 For those adventurous types without access to a public utility and in need of a reliable and continuous electricity source for their off-the-grid home, battery backup is essential.
-Most people should plan on installing a batter bank that can supply electricity for several days of PV panel generation inactivity.
+Most people should plan on installing a battery bank that can supply electricity for several days of PV panel generation inactivity.

 When 100 percent self-sufficiency isn’t the goal, a battery bank is still a great way to significantly decrease total dependence on the grid for your PV system’s backup.
 Many homeowners want the security of knowing they can supply a day or two of electricity without relying on generation from their panels or their local utility.